Striveworks/valor/docs/index.md

 **Q. Why am I getting `NotFinalizedError` when trying to run an evaluation?**

-**A.** Valor requires both dataset and model representations be finalized before evaluation can take place.
-Finalization is crucial for auditability as it ensures that data finalized at a certrain date is immutable.
+**A.** Valor requires both dataset and model representations to be finalized before evaluation can take place.
+Finalization is crucial for auditability as it ensures that data finalized at a certain date is immutable.

-Dataset finalization is accomplished throught the `valor.Dataset.finalize` member function.
+Dataset finalization is accomplished through the `valor.Dataset.finalize` member function.

 ```python
 from valor import Client, Dataset